Schoolgirl who drowned at water park was unlawfully killed, coroner rules

 He found Kyra near the third area at around 5.09pm.

-He said that as far as he was aware no-one had looked at the CCTV by the time he arrived at the park.
+Mrs Connor said: “CCTV was not reviewed in order to check Kyra’s whereabouts when the search for her began.

+“This option may well have been covered in an emergency procedure, had there been one.”

-Giving her conclusions, Mrs Connor said: “Members of the family, at no point have I forgotten that this was about your 11-year-old, Kyra, and I am so very sorry that you are here today.
+Giving her conclusions, she added: “Members of the family, at no point have I forgotten that this was about your 11-year-old Kyra, and I am so very sorry that you are here today.

 “It must have been incredibly difficult to sit in court and hear some of the evidence that we’ve heard.
 I offer all of you my heartfelt condolences.”